Khalil Halilu: Career

 After graduating from university, Halilu worked as an administrative clerk at Archimode & Associates.
 He then completed his National Youth Service Corps in Abuja.

-At the age of 23, Halilu founded and co-founded several ventures, including The CANs park, an eco-friendly tech hub in West Africa, and ShapShap, an on-demand delivery app.
-He also played a crucial role in developing the Zabe election monitoring system and founded the Center For Civic, Citizen's Welfare And Community Development (CWCD Africa).
+At the age of 23, Halilu founded and co-founded several ventures including ShapShap, an on-demand delivery app, and the CANs park in Abuja, an eco-friendly tech hub..
 Halilu is currently on the board of directors of Gongoni Company Limited and Scirrocco International Limited, where he served as chief operating officer (COO) from 2010.

 Throughout his career, Halilu has held positions such as managing director at Khash Strategic Services Ltd. in 2014, Operations Manager at ZCET Global Meter Services Ltd. in 2017, and creative director and business developer at Africa Infotech Consultancy in 2015.
 He also started KSH Construction & Design Ltd. in 2014 and CWCD Africa in 2018.

-Halilu’s notable achievements include the establishment of the CANs park in Abuja, which provides workspaces, technical and strategic consultation, and social innovation matchmaking to startups and investors from across Africa.
-He also founded ShapShap Logistics, operating in Lagos and Abuja, with a focus on providing localized tech solutions.

 Personal life

 Khalil Halilu is a Nigerian national and currently resides in Abuja.
 He is known by the nickname "KSH" and has a passion for polo.
-He actively participates in polo tournaments and events and contributes to the growth and development of polo in Nigeria.